tangshuang/.hello-type/README.md

 }
 ```

-Check rules:
+Rules:

-- String: should be string
+- String: should be a string
-- Number: should be finite number, `NaN` `"123"` and `Finite` will not match
+- Number: should be a finite number, `NaN` `"123"` and `Finite` will not match
-- Boolean: should be `true` or `false`
+- Boolean: should be one of `true` or `false`
-- Object: should be normal object like `{}`, instance of class, array and Object self will not match
+- Object: should be a normal object like `{}`, instance of class, array and Object self will not match
 - Array: should be an array
 - Function: should be a function
 - RegExp: should be a regexp
+- ... any other js data prototype
+- Dict(?): should be structed with passed value
-- List(?): should be an array which has same sturcted item
+- List(?, ?, ?): should be an array which has certain sturcted item
 - Enum(?, ?, ?): should be one of these values
-- Dict(?): should be structed with passed value
 - Tuple(?, ?, ?): should be same number and structure with each value, always used for function parameters
-- ?: any class constructor which a data can be an instance of
-- ?: any value to be equaled
+- ?: any value to equal, i.e. new Type({ name: 'tomy' }), name should must be 'tomy'
 - ?: an instance of `Type`, will flow the rules of it
-- Rule(?): a custom rule
+- new Rule(factory): a custom rule

-A type instance have methods:
+A type instance have members:

 **assert(...args)**